Seasonal Allergies in Babies and Toddlers – Causes & Treatment

-With a baby slowly adapting to the new life, parents often wonder ‘Can my baby have seasonal allergies early in life?’.
-At times, there have been instances where seasonal allergies have been observed in infants that are just a couple years old, but most of them start showing reactions only after they grow up to be in school or so.
+With a baby slowly adapting to the new life, parents often wonder, ‘Can my baby have seasonal allergies early in life?’.
+Seasonal allergies in babies & toddlers can occur, though they are less common in very young children.
+At times, there have been instances where seasonal allergies have been observed in infants that are just a couple of years old, but most of them start showing reactions only after they grow up to be in school or so (1).
+Factors like family history, environment, and exposure to allergens can influence the likelihood of developing allergies.
+While it’s rare for babies under one year to experience seasonal allergies, it’s not impossible, and parents should remain vigilant for symptoms.

 Causes of Seasonal Allergies in Babies and Toddlers

 Seasonal allergies in toddlers are observed for a variety of reasons.
-These depend extensively on the surrounding areas and the numerous aspects that influence it.
-The presence of certain natural factors during specific seasons in such areas can make allergies more evident.
+These depend extensively on the surrounding areas and the numerous aspects that influence them.
+The presence of certain natural factors during specific seasons in such areas can make allergies more evident (3).

 1. Allergies Due to Weed Pollen